butrejp/butrelinux/README.md

 - core tools: fastfetch, micro, btop, nvtop
 - distrobox-ready for your actual development environment

-local package layering is disabled by default.  use ujust devmode or rpm-ostree install --enable-local-layering if you need it, though the intended workflow is distrobox + flatpaks.
+local package layering is disabled by default.  you can disable this, though the intended workflow is distrobox + flatpaks.

 ## installation